Purchasing Power in 2026

 Purchasing power is particularly high in and around the major cities.
 The municipalities with the highest purchasing power extend in a crescent shape through the west of Germany, from Hamburg to Hanover and the Rhine region with Düsseldorf, the Rhine-Main area around Frankfurt, the Stuttgart region and the Munich area.

-The municipalities with the highest purchasing power in 2025 will once again be Grünwald near Munich (comparative index 246.8) and Wohltorf near Hamburg (206.4).
-Königstein im Taunus (190.7) has to cede third place to Pullach i.
-Isartal (191.1).
-The inhabitants there have around twice as much purchasing power as the national average.
+In 2026, the municipalities with the highest purchasing power will once again include Grünwald near Munich (comparison index 246.1) and Wohltorf near Hamburg (205.6).
+Königstein im Taunus (190.9) is once again in third place, followed by Pullach im Isartal (191.2) in the greater Munich area.
+There, residents have roughly twice the purchasing power of the national average.

 The east-west difference remains stable

-As in the previous year, the "poorest" municipalities include Zittau in Saxony (83.6), Wolgast in Mecklenburg-Western Pomerania (84.5) and Prenzlau in Brandenburg (85.7), all of which are located in the new federal states.
-However, municipalities in western Germany are also included in this group with low purchasing power.
-These include cities such as Giessen in Hesse (81.2) and Germersheim in Rhineland-Palatinate (84.1).
-Trier (84.9) and Bremerhaven (85.9) are also among the cities with low purchasing power.
+As was the case last year, the“poorer” larger municipalitiesinclude Zittau in Saxony (83.8), Wolgast in Mecklenburg-Western Pomerania (83.9), and Prenzlau in Brandenburg (85.5)—all of which are located in the new federal states.
+However, numerous municipalities in western Germany also fall into this group with low purchasing power.
+These include cities such as the university town of Giessen in Hesse (81.5) and Germersheim in Rhineland-Palatinate (84.1).
+Trier (84.9), Bremerhaven (86.2), and Gelsenkirchen (88.6) are also among the cities with low purchasing power.

 Nexiga's purchasing power map provides companies with a valuable basis for finding out the distribution of purchasing power within Germany and deriving strategic decisions from this.
 By identifying the regions with the highest (and lowest) purchasing power, companies can develop more targeted marketing and sales strategies and estimate resources more efficiently.
 This is particularly important when planning new locations, branches or sales networks, as choosing the right location can make a significant contribution to a company's success.
 Taking purchasing power into account is a decisive factor in effectively reaching potential customers and maximizing sales.